 Start vs. Run Capacitors

-- Start Capacitor: Delivers a high-voltage jolt to start the motor.
+- Start Capacitor: Delivers a high-voltage jolt to get the motor running from a standstill.

-- Run Capacitor: Provides a steady electrical current to keep the motor spinning smoothly and efficiently.
+- Run Capacitor: Provides a steady electrical current to keep the motor spinning smoothly and efficiently once it's started.

 5 Signs You Need an AC Capacitor Replacement

-Recognizing the symptoms of a bad capacitor early can save you from more expensive repairs, such as a failed compressor.
-Watch for these common indicators:
+Recognizing the symptoms of a failing capacitor early can save you from more expensive repairs—including a failed compressor.
+Watch for these common warning signs:

-- Humming Noises: If your outdoor unit hums but the fan isn't spinning, the capacitor likely can't provide the "kick" to start the motor.
+- Humming Noises: The outdoor unit hums but the fan isn't spinning.
+The capacitor can't deliver the energy needed to start the motor.

-- Hard Starting: The AC struggles or takes a long time to turn on.
+- Hard Starting: The AC struggles or takes noticeably longer than usual to turn on.

-- Warm Air: The fan runs, but the compressor (which cools the air) fails to start.
+- Warm Air: The fan runs, but the compressor—which actually cools the air—fails to engage.

-- Circuit Breaker Tripping: A failing capacitor can cause the motor to pull excessive amperage, tripping the breaker.
+- Circuit Breaker Tripping: A weakening capacitor forces the motor to draw excess amperage, repeatedly tripping the breaker.

 “Failed capacitors are the most common AC repair we see — probably 7 out of 10,” Lea said.
 “If a capacitor is failing but still has some energy, it can seriously impact the unit’s efficiency.
 When the compressor uses too much energy to start, it can drive up your energy bills.”